fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 };
 ```

 One thing to notice here is that we have changed the parameter type to <i>any</i>.
-If it would be string, the <i>includes</i> check would not compile.
+If it were string, the <i>includes</i> check would not compile.
 This makes sense also if you consider the reusability of the function.
-Allowing <i>any</i> as a parameter, the function can be used with confidence knowing that whatever we might feed to it, the function always tells us whether the variable is a valid weather or not.
+By allowing <i>any</i> as a parameter, the function can be used with confidence knowing that whatever we might feed to it, the function always tells us whether the variable is a valid weather or not.

-The function <i>parseWeather</i> can be simplified a bit
+The function <i>parseWeather</i> can be simplified a bit:

 ```js
 const parseWeather = (weather: unknown): Weather => {